ztsrin17/Data-Analyst-Luxembourg/T1-SQL/Case-Study-1-Dannys-Diner/README.md

 #### Findings

 Sushi and Curry are the 2 most popular "first purchase"s after becoming a member.
-(Bonus: We can see the most popular first purchase post-membership differed from the favorite item post-membership.)
+(Bonus: We can see the most popular first purchase post-membership differs from the favorite item post-membership.)

 ---